jdonkervliet/graph-greenifier/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE-Greenifier.txt) file for details.